amckennafoster/nbidata/docs/curation/curation.md

 #### Upload Type
 Choose the upload type from the dropdown list.
 If the upload will include both a report and a dataset, use dataset.

-#### Date of Publication
-If the exact date is unknown enter as much information as is available, with the year as a minimum.
-If the day or month is unknown, enter it as "01", for example: 01/01/2020

 #### Title
 Paste in the title from the researcher report, if available.
 Otherwise, create a descriptive title.